-I was shocked to see the cover of Travel + Leisure July 2013 issue with my beloved Camogli on the front cover.
+I was surprised see the cover of Travel + Leisure with my beloved Camogli on the front cover.
 I only recently discovered it and hope that not too many tourists find themselves there this year.

 From what I understand, the Italians from the region feel the same way, since Portofino has been flooded with tourist lately, I even spoke to some shop owners that didn’t know a thing about it, and seemed surprised.
 I went there on a day trip from Nervi, in the region of Liguria, Italy last year and returned again this week by way of Portofino.